bennekrouf/mayorana/content/blog/closures_9.md

 ---
 id: storing-closures-in-structs
 title: >-
-  How can you store a closure in a struct?
-What trait bounds and lifetime annotations are required?
+  How storing a closure in a struct?
 slug: storing-closures-in-structs
 author: mayo
 excerpt: >-